-UNSC due to vote on Israel-Hamas truce after repeated US vetoes
+UN Security Council in intense negotiations on Gaza humanitarian resolution

 But he added: “We will also continue to urge the protection of civilians during conflict and to increase the flow of humanitarian aid into Gaza.”

-Since the war began on October 7, Israel has killed more than 19,000 Palestinians.
-Hamas’s attack on southern Israel on October 7, which triggered the war, killed about 1,100 people.
+Since the war began on October 7, Israel has killed more than 19,000 people in Gaza, according to Palestinian health authorities.
+Hamas’s attacks on southern Israel on October 7, which triggered the war, killed about 1,200 people, according to Israeli officials.